MarwanDebbiche/pylambdarest/CONTRIBUTING.md

-# How to contribute to pylambdarest
+# How to contribute to restful-aws-lambda

-Thank you for considering contributing to pylambdarest!
+Thank you for considering contributing to restful-aws-lambda!

 ## First time setup

 - Make sure you have a [GitHub account](https://github.com/join).

-- Fork pylambdarest to your GitHub account by clicking the [Fork](https://github.com/MarwanDebbiche/pylambdarest/fork) button.
+- Fork restful-aws-lambda to your GitHub account by clicking the [Fork](https://github.com/joffreybvn/restful-aws-lambda/fork) button.

 - Install [poetry](https://python-poetry.org/).